 “A 6-tier waterfall that flows over large rocks throughout the year, featuring clear natural pools for swimming and a scenic 2.2 km nature trail through dense forest, perfect for nature lovers and photographers.”

-Namtok Champa Thong is an important natural attraction in Phayao Province, located within the Doi Luang National Park.
+Champa Thong Waterfall is an important natural attraction in Phayao Province, located within the Doi Luang National Park.
 It originates from Doi Luang Mountain and is considered one of the most beautiful waterfalls in Northern Thailand.

 Waterfall Characteristics:

-Surrounding Atmosphere:
+Surrounding Atmosphere

-Recommended Activities:
+Recommended Activities

 How to Get There